 Slow walk method of chick capture

-Since 2006 we have begun using additional unique identifiers on chicks.
+Since 2006 we have been using additional unique identifiers on chicks.
 We now put a colored dot (red, blue, green, or yellow) on the orange bands.
 Most combinations also include a colored band with a three-digit number on it.
-The combination of the color of the numbered band and the number on it we can identify the individual and let them know that plover's history.
+If an observer can report the color of a band and the three-digit number on it we can identify the individual and let them know that plover's history.
 The colored dots are very useful in counting and identifying chicks before they leave their hatch territories, but once they fledge and leave, the color-dots don't usually give a unique identification.
 With the advent of high-quality digital photography and digi-scoping observers are often able to read the color-band numbers and sometimes even the number on the aluminum USGS band.
 We are learning a great deal more about the first years of our plovers' lives through the use of these identifying numbers and with the invaluable help of observers throughout their range.